JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_ui.md

 The most reliable way to do this is to perform `click` on the component first.

 > On macOS, the interaction via `java.awt.Robot` requires special permissions.
-> IntelliJ IDEA should be granted the necessary permissions via the Accessibility page, which can be found under _System Settings | Privacy & Security_.
+> IntelliJ IDEA should be granted the necessary permissions via the <control>Accessibility</control> page, which can be found under <ui-path>System Settings | Privacy & Security</ui-path>.
 >
 {style="note"}